 Forwards bias in the emitter-base region, electrons from the emitter-region move towards the base.
 Most of them (nearly 98%) cross the base and enter into the collector region move while very few (nearly 2%) combine with the holes in the base.

-These two currents combine together constitute emitter current iE. Thus, iE = iB + iC.
+These two currents combine to constitute emitter current iE. Thus, iE = iB + iC.

-The base current maybe 2 to 10% of the emitter current depending on the doping level.
-Similarly, collector current maybe 90 to 98% of the emitter current.
+The base current may be 2 to 10% of the emitter current depending on the doping level.
+Similarly, the collector current may be 90 to 98% of the emitter current.
 The electrons are the charge carriers within the transistor as well as in the external circuit.

 Transistor and Circuit